Hard Seat, Thin Cushion Blues

 Your act has been delayed you could have cried

-When you heard what they'd put on to fill the time
+When you found out what they'd put on to fill the time

 The sort of act that should be banned